Nek5000/NekDoc/source/tutorials.rst

 ..........................

 The static memory layout of Nek5000 requires the user to set some solver parameters through a so called ``SIZE`` file.
-Typically it's a good idea to start from our template:
+Typically it's a good idea to start from our template.
+Copy the ``SIZE.template`` file from the core directory and rename it ``SIZE`` in the working directory:

 .. code-block:: none

-   cp $HOME/Nek5000/core/SIZE.template .
+   cp $HOME/Nek5000/core/SIZE.template SIZE

 Then, adjust the following parameters in the BASIC section